 Tradition says that your partner shouldn’t see you for the first time on your wedding day until the moment you are walking down the aisle.
-I am a fan of “you do you, boo!” whether that means waiting until the aisle or having a private first look with your partner before the ceremony.
+We are fans of “you do you, boo!” whether that means waiting until the aisle or having a private first look with your partner before the ceremony.

 “Should we do a first look?” is a big question popping up in every engaged person’s head while planning their wedding.
-Some photographers strongly push for first looks, but I am a total believer in doing what’s right for you and your relationship.
-I will be the first to admit that I was adamant about not doing a first look when my partner, Ben, and I got married.
-So, if you are not sold either way yet, here are some pros and cons of having a first look on your wedding day to help you decide.
+Some photographers strongly push for first looks, but we are total believers in doing what’s right for you and your relationship.
+If you are not sold either way yet, here are some pros and cons of having a first look on your wedding day to help you decide.

 PRO: Calm your nerves about the ceremony.